goharbor/community/SUBPROJECT_GOVERNANCE.md

 # Harbor Subproject Governance

-This document defines lightweight governance for Harbor subprojects, reviewers, and subproject maintainers.
-Harbor keeps this model intentionally small.
+This document defines governance for Harbor subprojects, reviewers, and subproject maintainers.

 ## Roles